Rhett-Fereday/RayTracer/README.md

 # RayTracer
-Assignment 1 for CSE-8433
+Assignment 2 for CSE-8433

 ## Cloning
 When cloning the project it is necessary to recursively clone the submodules associated with it (glm, cimg).

 The command is formatted as: git clone --recurse-submodules "the url of this repo"

 This should hopefully initialize the submodules.
-If the cimg and glm folders inside of the RayTracer folder are empty then the submodules did not clone.
+If the cimg, glm, and tinyObj folders inside of the RayTracer folder are empty then the submodules did not clone.
 If this occurs then the commands

 git submodule init
 and